 05. Be sure it's a bargain

-Don't just frantically enter your card details and hit BUY when you spot the item you want with a BLACK FRIDAY banner above it.
+Though that laptop might seem to be one of the best Black Friday Microsoft deals of 2019, don't just frantically enter your card details and hit BUY because its got a BLACK FRIDAY banner above it.
 Is it actually a great deal?
 Is it even reduced?
 Do a quick price comparison on Google or comparison websites before you buy.
 Often, if you add your item to basket, it'll be reserved for a short time allowing you the chance to verify the price – but ensure that's the case before leaving the checkout procedure.

 06. To bundle or not